pasaunders/code-katas/README.md

     are more closes than opens, it's broken again.
 If there are exactly the same number, and the opens always come first, they're balanced.

+Sort Cards code:
+    I wanted to avoid looping through the list of cards more than once, so I built a dictonary with keys for each card value, appended cards to lists tied to the appropriate keys, and then concatenated the lists in the correct order.
+There's probably a dryer way to do it.

 Codewars practice code